 The Japanese art of Kintsugi treasures asymmetry.
 Traditionally, broken fragments of pottery and ceramics are joined at the seams with a shining gold pigment, highlighting each vinelike crease and crack.
 However, the ancient philosophy which underpins the practice extends beyond the practical.
 Kintsugi teaches us to embrace our flaws, our fractured relationships, to find healing in reunion, to value everything we have with strength and gratitude.

 Of course, reducing waste by reusing and repairing is key to living a sustainable lifestyle, something Sophie Greenwood was conscious of as a small business owner trying out new concepts in her home studio.
 “The pandemic was a real wake up call for me…I spent a lot of time experimenting with art and crafts - which led to a lot of mistakes!
-In September 2020 I reached out to several other makers to see if they wanted to sell their seconds and end of line stock, and that's when Super Seconds Festival was born!”
+In September 2020 I reached out to several other makers to see if they wanted to sell their seconds and end of line stock, and that's whenwas born!”

 Most makers are perfectionists - so the things you'll be buying are often in great condition

 Now, twice a year, you can get your hands on some beautiful pieces of handmade jewellery, homeware, illustrations and more, from some of the UK’s most talented designers, at a serious discount.
 As the sacred art of Kintsugi bestows, each piece is perfectly imperfect.
 A dent here or a splodge there.
 As unique as each lucky individual receiving them.

 But, as Sophie points out, it’s not only the happy owners of these exclusive items that benefit.
 “I'm told it's such an important event for the two-hundred and fifty makers who take part each time, as it gives them an opportunity to save on waste, clear some room, and make some money to put into new collections.”